5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Sequoia_Notes.md

 	- Logic Pro 11s Stem Splitter, Mastering Assistant, etc.

 ## Observations
 - With the release of Sequoia beta 5, MountEFI stopped working because Apple changed something in the way FAT32 partitions are handeled.
 You can use [Mount-MS-DOS-Partition](https://github.com/chris1111/Mount-MS-DOS-Partition) in the meantime to mount the EFI partiton.
+This issue has been fixeed since beta 6
 - Most kexts require `-lilubetaall` to load
 - Intel Bluetooth doesn't work yet
 - Intel WiFi works using `Itlwm.kext`!